 The two most popular roofing types in the United States are shingle and tile roofs.
-A shingle roof is a type of roof that is covered with a flat, rectangular shingle material that is applied in overlapping layers over the entire roof deck.
-For added protection, modern shingle roofs are installed on top of ice and water barriers and felt underlayment.
-They protect the roof from sun and water damage and have an attractive look.
-Tile roofs are more attractive than shingle roofs, but they are more expensive and some types of shingles can last as long as tiles.
+A shingle roof is a type of roof that is covered with a variable thickness, rectangular asphalt composition material that is applied in overlapping layers over the entire roof deck.
+For added protection, modern shingle roofs are installed on top of high tensile strength synthetic waterproofing or felt underlayments depending on the job scope.
+Today’s modern asphalt shingles protect the roof from sun and water damage and have an attractive look.
+Tile roofs offer you a modern ranch or spanish appearance but can be more expensive compared to standard composition shingle.
 Tiles can significantly increase a home’s value and curb appeal, but they weigh significantly more than shingles so they aren’t appropriate for all homes.

 Shingle Roof Installations

-Shingle roofs are the most popular type of roof in the United States because they are attractive, cost-efficient, appropriate for most roof pitches, readily available.
+Shingle roofs are the most popular type of roof in the United States because they are attractive, cost-efficient, cost-efficient and appropriate for most pitches.
 This type of roofing material is much lighter than slate, tile and some kinds of metal, so they can be used on most roofs without any additional structural support.

-We carry a wide selection of shingles including asphalt, composition, fiberglass, dimensional (also called laminate), architectural, and cool roof (also called reflective).
-Shingles come in a variety of colors and can have a lifespan of 20 to 50 years.
+We carry a wide selection of shingles including asphalt, composition, fiberglass, dimensional (also called laminate), architectural, and Title 24 and 32 Cool Roofing systems.
+Shingles come in a variety of colors and offer a limited Lifetime warranty for single family detached homes.
 The cost of all modern shingles is dependent on the quality, quantity, and durability of the shingles used.
 In some cases, a new shingle roof can be installed without removing the existing shingles, which saves labor and dumpster costs.

 Wood Shake